 The Art and Science of Combining Dermal Fillers

-The possibilities of combining dermal fillers are further amplified by the advancements in aesthetic medicine.
-Novel fillers are regularly introduced to the market, each with unique characteristics that expand the toolkit for practitioners.
-Simultaneously, ongoing research is helping to shed light on new applications and methods for combined filler therapy.
+The possibilities are continually expanded by advancements in aesthetic medicine.
+New fillers regularly enter the market, each with characteristics that broaden the toolkit, while ongoing research informs new combination approaches.

 Practical Examples of Dermal Filler Combinations